 About the Medford Explorer

-The Explorer makes an excellent solo canoe for wilderness travel or for just exploring the waterways closer to home but it is also big enough it can comfortably be used a tandem canoe for two adults.
+The Explorer makes an excellent solo canoe for wilderness travel or for just exploring the waterways closer to home, but it is also big enough that it can comfortably be used as a tandem canoe for two adults.